uk-gov-mirror/alphagov.digitalmarketplace-runner/README.md

 ### Install using Brewfile

-macOS/[Homebrew] users can run `make brew` to install all these prerequisites.
+macOS/[Homebrew] users can run `invoke brew` to install all these prerequisites.

-`make brew` will also suggest you source the file `Brewfile.env` into your environment:
+`invoke brew` will also suggest you source the file `Brewfile.env` into your environment:

 ```
 [ -s "$HOME/path/to/repo/digitalmarketplace-runner/Brewfile.env" ] && source "$HOME/path/to/repo/digitalmarketplace-runner/Brewfile.env"